 Wars of the Roses in the North East 1460-1485

-The Wars of the Roses were fought between rival royal houses of York and Lancaster.
-They were factions of the Plantagenet dynasty that had little to do with the counties of Yorkshire and Lancashire.
-The weakened Henry VI (Lancaster) was increasingly troubled with insanity.
-He was defeated by, Edward, Duke of York at the Battle of Towton who became Edward IV.
-Henry and his queen, Margaret, the leader of the Lancastrians, controlled Northumbrian castles at Alnwick, Bamburgh and Dunstanburgh but lost three Northumbrian battles.
+The Wars of the Roses were fought between titled rival royal houses of York and Lancaster.
+They were factions of the French-rooted Plantagenet dynasty that had nothing to do with the counties of Yorkshire and Lancashire.
+The weakened king Henry VI (great grandson of John of Gaunt, Duke Lancaster) was increasingly troubled with insanity.
+He was defeated by Edward, Duke of York at the Battle of Towton who became Edward IV.
+Henry and his queen, Margaret, the effective leader of the Lancastrians, controlled Northumbrian castles at Alnwick, Bamburgh and Dunstanburgh but lost three Northumbrian battles.
 Her only hope was the powerful ‘Kingmaker’ Richard Neville of Middleham in Yorkshire who switched his allegiance to the Lancastrians.
-Yet the Yorkists held power until the Battle of Bosworth and the reign of Henry Tudor in 1485.
+Yet the Yorkists would hold power until the Battle of Bosworth and the reign of Henry Tudor in 1485.

 Richard Neville, whose principal seat is Middleham Castle in Wenseydale, Yorkshire, is the wealthiest and most powerful figure in England and will be at the centre of events in the Wars of the Roses.
-Neville is from a junior branch of the Neville family of County Durham whose family seats were at Raby and Brancepeth.
-Inheriting the Neville castle at Middleham, he later, through marriage, acquired the title of Earl of Warwick, in 1449.
+Neville is a member of a family of Norman origin, from a junior branch of the Neville family of County Durham whose family seats were at Raby and Brancepeth.
+Inheriting the Neville castle at Middleham, he later through marriage acquired the title of Earl of Warwick, in 1449.
 His powers and political influence increased rapidly during the 1450s.
 Such was his influence that he came to be known as ‘Warwick the Kingmaker’.

 1459 – Mixed fortunes in early battles